facebook/react-native/docs/Upgrading.md

 The previous method can lead to a lot of conflicts and offers very limited options to resolve them.
 That's why the module `react-native-git-upgrade` has been created.
 It consists in 2 phases:

-1. Create a Git patch between both old and new template files
+* First, it creates a Git patch between both old and new template files
-2. Apply this patch on the user's sources
+* Then, the patch is applied on the user's sources

 ### 1. Install Git
 Your project doesn't have to be handled by the Git versioning sytem (could be Mercurial, SVN or none)